 About Food Waste

 Have you ever let a piece of fruit grow moldy in your refrigerator, simply because you forgot it was there?
 Have you ever thrown away a can of soup because it was past the “best by” date stamped on the label?
-Have you ever wondered what happens to all of the produce in the supermarket that goes unsold, or what your favorite restaurant does with all of their leftovers at the end of the day?
-Did you know that 40% of the food produced each year in the United States ends up in a landfill or is left to rot in the field.
+Did you ever wonder what happens to all of the produce in the supermarket that goes unsold, or what your favorite restaurant does with all of their leftovers at the end of the day?

 Food is being wasted at every level of the supply chain